Tchoupinax/k8s-labels-migrator/README.md

 ## Roadmap

 1.0.0

-- [ ] Sucessful migration in production with relatively high volume
+- [x] Basic documentation
-- [ ] Handle the fact the edited label is the only one used for the service
+- [x] Successful test with zero downtime
-- [ ] Documentation about potentials issues from scale (DB)
+- [ ] All resources that match pod are managed
 - [ ] Better handling of labels added to the service and well understand of K8S's good pratices

-0.1.0
+- [ ] Documentation about potentials issues from scale (DB)
-- [x] Successful test with zero downtime
+- [ ] Handle the fact the edited label is the only one used for the service
-- [x] Basic documentation
+- [ ] Successful migration in production with relatively high volume